ibm-cloud-docs/openshift/openshift_storage_ocs_storagecluster.md

 ## Add-on for VPC clusters: Creating your OCS storage cluster CRD
 {: #ocs-vpc-deploy-crd}

-To create an OCS storage cluster in your VPC Gen 2 cluster, you can create a custom resource that is used to specify storage device details.
+To create an OCS storage cluster in your VPC cluster, you can create a custom resource that is used to specify storage device details.
 {: shortdesc}

 If you want to use an {{site.data.keyword.cos_full_notm}} service instance as your default backing store, make sure that you [created the service instance](/docs/openshift?topic=openshift-ocs-storage-install#ocs-create-cos), and created the Kubernetes secret in your cluster.
 When you create the OCS CRD in your cluster, OCS looks for a secret named `ibm-cloud-cos-creds` to set up the default backing store that uses your {{site.data.keyword.cos_short}} HMAC credentials.